gltewalt/parse-caddy/README.md

 * Type in your rule.

 - In Auto Mode (default), the tool will check if a rule passes or fails as you type.
-Clearing the field will reset some things :)
+Clearing the field will reset some things.
+The results of any probe, or collect / keep, should be visible in the console.

 ![rule](images/rule.gif)